About international sanctions

 Sanctions and Asset-Freezing (Jersey) Law 2019

-The Minister of External Relations (the "Minister") introduced SAFL to ensure the island would be able to implement UK sanctions regulations made under SAMLA when the UK left the EU, as part of the Government of Jersey's preparations for Brexit.
+The Minister for External Relations and Financial Services (the "Minister") introduced SAFL to ensure the island would be able to implement UK sanctions regulations made under SAMLA when the UK left the EU, as part of the Government of Jersey's preparations for Brexit.

 Sanctions and Asset-Freezing (Implementation of External Sanctions) (Jersey) 2021

 The External Sanctions Order was made under SAFL and gives effect to both UNSC sanctions Resolutions and autonomous UK sanctions regimes, by implementing the relevant SAMLA Regulations.

 An asset-freeze designation is a type of targeted financial sanction that requires anyone holding a listed person's (a 'person' can refer to both individuals and legal entities) assets or economic resources to freeze them (i.e. deny the listed person access), and prohibits anyone from dealing with a listed person's assets or economic resources.